-The Global Fund is a founding partner of the Access to COVID-19 Tools (ACT) Accelerator, a global collaboration of organizations and governments working to accelerate development, production and equitable access to new COVID-19 technologies.
+The Global Fund is a founding partner of the Access to COVID-19 Tools Accelerator (ACT-A), a global collaboration of organizations and governments working to accelerate development, production and equitable access to COVID-19 tools.

-With WHO leading on product allocation, the Global Fund will work with FIND and other partners, including the research industry, private sector, foundations, government donors, civil society, regulators and international organizations to support the procurement and deployment of diagnostic tests in low- and middle-income countries unable to shoulder such costs on their own and strengthen health systems and build country capacity and preparedness for rapid and effective test implementation.
+With WHO leading on product allocation, the Global Fund is working with the Foundation for Innovative New Diagnostics (FIND) and other partners, including the research industry, private sector, foundations, government donors, civil society, regulators and international organizations to support the procurement and deployment of diagnostic tests in low- and middle-income countries unable to shoulder such costs on their own and strengthen health systems and build country capacity and preparedness for rapid and effective test implementation.

 There is an urgent need to develop effective therapeutics for COVID-19.
 Therapeutics are essential to reduce morbidity and mortality from the pandemic and mitigate the long-term damage to people’s health.

-The Therapeutics Partnership of the ACT Accelerator is co-convened by the Wellcome Trust, on behalf of the Therapeutics Accelerator, and Unitaid.
+The Therapeutics Partnership is co-convened by the Wellcome Trust, on behalf of the Therapeutics Accelerator, and Unitaid.
 Within the partnership, the Global Fund leads the workstream on adequate procurement and deployment in all countries.